Jamiexhz/Switchroot/README.md

 教程附录在页面下方。

 This is an automatic compile script for Android System on Nintendo Switch.
-**By using this script and tutorials attached below (Chinese Only so far), you are able to compile and install Android 10 (or Android Q) on Nintendo Switch.**
+**By using this script and tutorials attached below, you are able to compile and install Android 10 (or Android Q) on Nintendo Switch.**
+Tutorial is in Chinese Only so far, you may follow [This Guide]https://gitlab.com/ZachyCatGames/q-tips-guide instead, but replace anything related to commands with this simple one-click script.
 This script won't be possible without the guide from [Gitlab - ZachyCatGames]https://gitlab.com/ZachyCatGames/q-tips-guide and [Lineage OS Official]https://wiki.lineageos.org/devices/foster/build .

 ## 已知问题 Known Issue